15 Things You Are Most Likely To Run Out Of During The Wedding (Updated for 2020)

 Nothing feels better to a bride than realizing the next morning how many flowers she got.
 It feels special to be showered with flowers on the day of your wedding.
-And all of these flowers are for you!
+And all of these wedding flowers are for you!
 Well, in most cases, the guests will either not bring any flowers at all (and all you have to deal with is the bleak decorating flowers that you will see the next morning), or they will bring too many flowers and there will not be enough vases to put the flowers in.
 Thus, you will have flowers in sinks, serving bowls, and even empty alcohol bottles by the end of the night.

 To ensure you're not going to end up without any flowers on your special day (guests are not as mindful as you'd think), here is a tip: ask the groom to kindly give your guests a hint to bring some flowers for you.
 While this might sound too "planned," isn't this entire process you're going through right now?

 It may seem that by the time the cake is cut, guests should be completely full to eat a lot of it.
 Yet by the next morning, the cake always magically disappears.
 You get up to realize there is no cake really left, but you do want something sweet to remember the previous day by.
-So do yourself a favor - order your cake artist to create a separate piece of the cake - perhaps not as beautifully decorated - ahead of time, delivered at the same time as the main cake but hidden in the fridge until the next morning, for you and your husband to enjoy.
+So do yourself a favor - order your cake baker to create a separate piece of the cake - perhaps not as beautifully decorated - ahead of time, delivered at the same time as the main cake but hidden in the fridge until the next morning, for you and your husband to enjoy.

 Let's face it - nobody wants to be a D.D. at the wedding.
 Sure, you have that friend that does not drink, and maybe even two, but hey - one or two designated drivers is just not enough to get everyone home or to the hotels from the wedding.
 And at the weddings, people tend to drink.
-So plan a transportation for your guests as a separate line item in your plan!
+So rent a limousine for your guests as a separate line item in your plan!

 "Give them enough water after the reception, and they'll definitely remember your wedding fondly"

 No, not just water (catering can usually provide jars of drinking water) - water bottles.
-One golden rule of serving alcohol at a wedding that every state-licensed bartender lives by is: "Give them enough water after the reception, and they'll definitely remember your wedding fondly."
+One golden rule of serving alcohol at a wedding that every state-licensed wedding bartender lives by is: "Give them enough water after the reception, and they'll definitely remember your wedding fondly."